Conchs are large sea-snail mollusks that live in shallow waters and are frequent marine encounters for divers and snorkelers in Cozumel.

 The queen conch shells are large, grand seashells, with an interior of brilliant pink and orange hues.

-This makes the queen conchs a bit easier to identify underwater.
+This makes the queen conch shell animals a bit easier to identify underwater.

 It also puts them in even more danger, as the clean conch shells, themselves, make for beautiful objects.
 (But please don’t buy them!
 More on this, below…)